spinzed/tpong/README.md

 The old school Atari Pong game remade in terminal with Golang.

 # General Info
-The game currently works only for Linux systems due to platform-dependent key detection.
+The game currently works **only for Linux systems** due to platform-dependent key detection.
-For a similar reason, this game must be run with superuser privileges.
+For a similar reason, this game **must be run with superuser privileges**.

 To interact with terminal, the [tcell](https://github.com/gdamore/tcell) package API is used.
 For keyboard events detection, the [keylogger](https://github.com/MarinX/keylogger) package API is used.

+## Why sudo?
+It is a compromise that had to be made.
+Since you cannot detect keyboard press and release key events through terminal, package [keylogger](https://github.com/MarinX/keylogger) is used to do it.
+Basically, it reads input from `/dev/input/event*` which requires root access.
+It is a drawback, but without it, the game would not be playable.

 # Compile & Run
 To compile this project into an executable, run: